 In addition, the Graduate Admissions Program (GAP) is open to registered nurses who hold a BS or BA degree in another field.
-GAP students take NUR 503 Transition to Advanced Practice Nursing in which they complete a portfolio that documents how they attained undergraduate nursing program outcome objectives.
+GAP students take NUR 503 Transitions Advancing Nursing Practice in which they complete a portfolio that documents how they attained undergraduate nursing program outcome objectives.
 With an academic advisor, students review this portfolio and select an additional courses that rounds out their undergraduate preparation.

-In addition to UMD admission criteria, applicants to the DNP program must:
+In addition to UMD admission criteria, applicants to the MS program must:

 - Have a GPA of 3.0 in undergraduate study.

 - Hold a Bachelor of Science degree in nursing from a program accredited by the NLNAC or CCNE.
 Registered Nurses with a bachelor degree in a related field may seek admission through the GAP program.

 - Hold a current license to practice professional nursing in MA, or be eligible for licensure; Please submit a copy of your license.